-The islands of Hawaii have a cuisine all their own.
-With its unique tropical setting that can grow a variety of vegetation, some native only to the Islands, to its nautical surroundings that serve a bounty of fresh fish and crustaceans, Hawaii boasts some amazing dishes.
-In addition, these dishes are touched be the multitude of cultures, such as Japanese, Filipino, Chinese, Portuguese, and Korean, which have combined to define Hawaii’s food.
-From its fine dining and casual restaurants to the weekly Farmer’s market, the luxury real estate found at Kukuiula offers a glimpse into the diversity of Hawaiian food, including these five must try dishes.
+The North Shore and South Shore Hawaiian islands have a cuisine all their own.
+With its unique tropical setting that can grow a variety of vegetation, some native only to the Islands, to its nautical surroundings that serve a bounty of fresh fish and crustaceans, Hawaii boasts some amazing Hawaiian foods.
+In addition, these dishes are touched by a multitude of cultures, such as Japanese, Filipino, Chinese, Portuguese, and Korean, which have combined to define Hawaii’s food.
+From its fine dining, casual restaurants and food trucks, to the weekly Farmer’s market, the luxury real estate found at Kukuiula offers a glimpse into the diversity of traditional Hawaiian food, including these five must try dishes.

 This raw fish dish is the Hawaiian version of mahi mahi sashimi or ceviche.
 Many adaptations are available, mostly made of tuna, salmon or octopus.
 The mainstay ingredient, however, is shoyu, a Japanese soy sauce made with fermented wheat, soy and sea salt that is sweeter than the typical soy sauce found on the mainland.
 A traditional poke will also include sesame oil, chili pepper, scallions, and ground kukui nuts.

 Modern versions can also include anything from wasabi to caviar.
 Poke is light and refreshing, perfect for picnics on the beach or while enjoying one of Hawaii’s amazing sunsets.